ku-cms/eLink_Instrumentation/VNA/README.md

 - Enter cable length in cm (35, 80, 100, 140, 160, 200).

 Note: To analyze data for "Type 0" cables, enter "Type 1" for this script.

+At the end, enter comments (if any) and press enter.
+If not comments, just press enter.
+The program prints impedance values and saves them in a csv file.
+The program also creates plots.

 ## Setup